AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models

 \section{Introduction}

-Large vision-language models (LVLMs) demonstrate strong capabilities across a broad spectrum of downstream tasks \cite{ye2025survey, li-etal-2025-hierarchical}.
-However, their increasing deployment also introduces risks of malicious misuse, motivating the need for robust intellectual property protection and reliable mechanisms to ensure content authenticity \cite{li2025injection}.
-Model watermarking addresses this by embedding identifiable signals into generated content for source attribution and traceability \cite{yi2025unified}.
-Existing watermarking techniques \cite{pan2024markllm} can be categorized into logits-based and sampling-based methods, and the former has become the dominant line of work \cite{liu2024survey}.
-The pioneering method, KGW \cite{kirchenbauer2023kwg}, employs a secret hash key to partition the vocabulary into green and red token sets and biases the generation process toward green tokens.
-Building on this framework, follow-up studies propose detection statistics based on token entropy \cite{lee2024sweet,gu2025invisible} or the green-list probability mass \cite{wang-etal-2025-morphmark}, aiming to better balance watermark detectability and generation quality.
+Large vision language models (LVLMs) demonstrate strong capabilities across a broad spectrum of downstream tasks \cite{ye2025survey, li-etal-2025-hierarchical, zhang2026llm}.
+However, their increasing deployment also introduces risks of malicious misuse, motivating the urgent need for robust intellectual property protection and reliable mechanisms to ensure content authenticity \cite{OxfordChapter,li2025injection}.
+Model watermarking addresses this by embedding identifiable signals into generated content for source attribution and traceability \cite{OxfordChapter,yi2025unified}.
+Existing watermarking techniques for such models can be categorized into logits-based and sampling-based methods \cite{pan2024markllm}, the former becoming the dominant line of work \cite{liu2024survey}.
+The pioneering method KGW \cite{kirchenbauer2023kwg} employs a secret hash key to partition the vocabulary into green and red token sets and biases the generation process toward green tokens.
+Building on this framework, follow-up studies propose detection statistics based on token entropy \cite{lee2024sweet,gu2025invisible} or the green list probability mass \cite{wang-etal-2025-morphmark}, aiming to better balance watermark detectability and generation quality.